 Another option to stop foreclosure is to file bankruptcy.
 Declaring Bankruptcy is a very effective legal strategy for many reasons.
 It’s the best way to wipe out debts and get a fresh start.
 In fact, many homeowners have confirmed a credit score increase after filing Chapter 7 or 13 Bankruptcy.

-Consult With a California Foreclosure Lawyer for FREE
+Consult With a Sacramento Foreclosure Lawyer for FREE

 Don’t let your lender take your home away.
 When you need legal assistance to stop foreclosure, Consumer Action Law Group will take the time to analyze your case on the first call.
 Consumer Action Law Group ranks as one of the top foreclosure firms in California.
 Their legal team will stand with you every step of the way, and take your case to court to save your home.